 Another study by Think with Google found that great customer service is the most compelling factor of consideration for high-value travelers.
 60% of them say that when choosing a brand to travel with, their customer service matters most to them.

-For 50% of those high-value travelers, online reviews matter.
+For 50% of those high-value travelers, online reviews and word-of-mouth matters.
 Brands that offer travelers great experiences are most likely to earn stellar online reviews.

 Travelers love sharing their experiences with travel companies, publicly.
 In fact, research from Stackla found that: